-Your guide will meet you at your hotel around 3-4:00 am or at the airport.
+Your guide will meet you at your hotel around 2:30 am in summer or 3-4 am in spring, fall or winter, or at the airport.
 It is going to be 2.5 hours of drive from Beijing to Jinshanling and West Simatai.
 Watch the sunrise and listen to your heartbeat!

 The West Simatai Great Wall is separated into eastern and western halves by a valley, with a rainbow-like chain bridge over the valley.
 The hills in the west are sloping gently, with 20 watchtowers remaining in good shape.
 The Simatai section of the Great Wall is one of the few sections to retain the original appearance of the Great Wall.
 Incorporating a variety of characteristics of other sections of the Great Wall, Simatai also displays some unique features of its own.
 It is often described with the following five words: perilous, dense, diverse, artful, and peculiar.